-Landscapes across all jurisdictions are resilient to fire-related disturbances in accordance with management objectives
+Landscapes across all jurisdictions are resilient to fire-related disturbances in accordance with management objectives.

-Northeastern Regional Objective: Restore and maintain structure, composition, and function of fire-dependent communities (e.g., jack pine systems, oak woodlands, prairie and grasslands, barrens and savannas).
+Northeast Regional Objective: Restore and maintain structure, composition and function of firedependent communities (e.g., jack pine systems, oak woodlands, prairie and grasslands, barrens and savannas).

-Potential Action: Use prescribed fire strategically in fire dependent ecosystems.
+Potential Action: Use prescribed fire strategically in fire-dependent ecosystems.

-Example Activity: Support prescribed fire councils and support the development of prescribe fire councils in states that don't have them.
+Example Activity: Support existing prescribed fire councils and the development of prescribed fire councils in states that don't have them.

-Southeastern Regional Objective: Develop and sustain capability and capacity required to plan and carry out landscape treatments, including prescribed fire.
+Southeast Regional Objective: Develop and sustain required capability and capacity to plan and carry out landscape treatments, including prescribed fire.